BIOB 420 (sections 01 & 02), Evolution

-- Ryan Thum (1st half of the Spring Semester), Office hours: Mondays 10AM-12:30 PM or by appointment in 313 Plant Bioscience Building, email.
+- Ryan Thum (1st half of the Spring Semester), Office hours: Mondays 12 N-1PM, Tuesdays 3-4PM, and by appointment in 313 Plant Bioscience Building, email.
+Communicate via email as of 23 March

 Students will be able to 1) Describe the four fundamental processes of evolution: mutation, migration (gene flow), genetic drift, and selection.
 2) Predict the evolutionary response to selection on quantitative traits using the concept of heritability.
 3) Interpret phylogenetic trees and use phylogenetic and other methods for inferring the history of biological evolution with genetic and morphological data.
 4) Apply analytical methods covered in the course to questions related to population management, forensics, epidemiology, and adaptation.
 5) describe why accepting the truth of biological evolution is not the issue compared to valuing "the principles of reasoning and educated discourse that now make belief in evolution obligatory" (Sam Harris, The Moral Landscape).